MauricioSan0809/The-Double-Pendulum-/README.md

 \omega_2 \
 \dot{\omega}_2
 \end{bmatrix}.
-]
+$$

-This system is propagated numerically using a second-order Runge-Kutta midpoint method (RK2).
+The resulting system of nonlinear ordinary differential equations is integrated numerically using a second-order Runge-Kutta midpoint method (RK2).

 ## Numerical Method